IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 *HAD* activity is measured by the evolution of the number of stays.

-*SMR* activity is measured by the evolution of the number of number of days of hospitalization that can be broken down into two categories:
+*SMR* activity is measured by the evolution of the number of days of hospitalization that can be broken down into two categories:
 - *Hospitalisation complète ou de semaine (HC)*
 - *Hospitalisation de jour ou de nuit (HJ)*